bringauto/external-server/README.md

 Prepare your config file for the External Server.
 The config file can be found in `config/config.json`.

 As an example of a filled-up config file, see the `config/config.json.example`.
+When using the modified `config/config.json.example`, remove the `example` suffix from the file name.

 ### Server configuration